Sahar Mirshafiei, BACP Registered, Accredited Diploma in Therapeutic Counselling

 - Addiction and Substance Use

-Your age, sexuality, gender, race, culture, faith, social status, ability, and lifestyle have no bearing on the qualities which you'll receive in counselling.
+Your age, sex, race, culture, faith, social status, ability, gender, and lifestyle have no bearing on the qualities which you'll receive in counselling.
 I'm lucky enough to have lived and worked with people from all walks of life and this is a great privilege in counselling too.